Airstack-xyz/docs/guides/solana/token-balances.md

 ---
 description: >-
-  Learn how to fetch the ERC20/721/1155/POAP balances of a Solana address across Ethereum, Base, Zora, and other Airstack-supported chains.
+  Learn how to fetch the ERC20/721/1155/POAP balances of a Solana address across Ethereum, Base, Degen Chain, and other Airstack-supported chains.
 layout:
   title:
     visible: true